hashgraph/hedera-sdk-java/README.md

 ### Prerequisites for using the SDK

 #### Access to the Hedera mainnet or a Hedera testnet
 In order to be able to use the Hedera SDK for Java you must have access to a testnet or to the Hedera mainnet.
-Access to mainnet and testnets are currently restricted to Hedera Hashgraph Council members and partners.
+Access to mainnet and testnets are currently restricted.

-Hackathon attendees will also gain temporary access to a Hedera testnet.

-When using mainnet, it is necessary to buy *hbars* with fiat currency or other cryptocurrency.
-This can be achieved through an online exchange, or a friend who already has a Hedera account.
-That exchange or friend will implicitly create a Hedera account for you transferring in the appropriate quantity of *hbars* as part of the account-creation process and providing you with a Hedera account ID.

-On testnets, the Hedera portal will simulate this process, creating your testnet account using a public key you supply.
-The [Hedera Portal](https://portal.hedera.com) will also inform you of your Account ID on the testnet.
+Temporary testnets (or "Flashnets") may become available for specific events and engagements such as hackathons.

+To get access to any Hedera network you must first create a Hedera Profile in the [Hedera Portal](https://portal.hedera.com), then enter an access or promo code that was received from the Hedera team.

 ##### Addresses of testnet nodes

-The administrator who gives you access to a testnet will also provide you with the following details associated with at least one node:
+After you join a network through the Hedera Portal, you will be provided information required connect to that network, specifically:

 * __IP address__ and/or __DNS name__ – providing IP connectivity to that node
 * __Port number__ – The specific port on the node to which queries and transactions must be sent